Literacy instruction for students with significant disabilities

 Believing that some students are too disabled to benefit from literacy instruction is among the most persistent barrier.
 “Instead of believing that these individuals cannot learn and cannot benefit from literacy activities, we must affirm the opposite and then determine ways to make this possible.”
 Downing, 2005.
 Facilitated Communication (FC) is an intervention strategy that supports the communication efforts of nonverbal individuals which support the acquisition of literacy skills and allows students with significant disabilities to demonstrate their literacy skills.

-Students with significant disabilities are not expected to learn how to read or write and most often these are not goals found in their IEPs (Individualized Education Plan) because the student’s physical needs and daily living skills might take precedence.
-“Students with significant disabilities certainly will not acquire literacy skills (and other academic skills) if [teachers and professionals] do not expect them to or provide them with opportunities to do so”.
+Students with significant disabilities are not expected to learn how to read or write and most often, these are not goals found in their IEPs (Individualized Education Plan) because the student’s physical needs and daily living skills might take precedence.
+“Students with significant disabilities certainly will not acquire literacy skills (and other academic skills) if [teachers and professionals] do not expect them to or provide them with opportunities to do so.”
 Downing, 2005.

-“When children have significant disabilities that may involve the multiple impact of physical, cognitive, and sensory impairments, the ability to explore and learn from this exploration may be even more hampered.
+“When children have significant disabilities that may involve the multiple impacts of physical, cognitive, and sensory impairments, the ability to explore and learn from this exploration could be even more hampered.
 To compound the problem, experiences can become limited as care providers question the value of these experiences. […] The decision may be made to keep the child at home […and] such a decision further handicaps the child, making it more difficult to acquire and understand basic concepts.”
 Downing, 2005.
 Research shows that teachers believe that students with significant disabilities are not capable of benefiting from literacy activities and tend to emphasize teaching isolated skills such as letter naming and letter-sound association before having them participate in meaningful literacy activities.